The Sports Law Review: United Kingdom - England & Wales

 Specific sports issues

 At present, doping does not constitute a criminal offence in the UK.
-However, some of the substances listed on the WADA Prohibited Substances list57 are also criminalised in the UK, including cocaine and methadone.
-The World Anti-Doping Agency (WADA) produces a document (the World Anti-Doping Code) that harmonises regulations relating to anti-doping in sport across all sports and all countries of the world, as well as providing a framework for anti-doping policies, rules and regulations for sport organisations.58 The national anti-doping organisation in the UK is UK Anti-Doping, who are tasked with results management and case presentation for the majority of sports in the UK.
+However, some of the substances listed on the WADA Prohibited Substances list58 are also criminalised in the UK, including cocaine and methadone.
+The World Anti-Doping Agency (WADA) produces a document (the World Anti-Doping Code) that harmonises regulations relating to anti-doping in sport across all sports and all countries of the world, as well as providing a framework for anti-doping policies, rules and regulations for sports organisations.59 The national anti-doping organisation in the UK is UK Anti-Doping, who are tasked with results management and case presentation for the majority of sports in the UK.

 In instances of non-compliance with WADA's Code, WADA can report such cases to its stakeholders who, in turn, have authority to impose punitive sanctions.
-There can also be restrictions on what individual sports are entitled to if they neglect to adopt the WADA Code; for example, sports that do not implement the Code cannot be included in the program of the Olympic Games.59 Similarly, if a country does not ratify the International Convention against Doping in Sport, they can be sanctioned by the IOC and other sports organisations, which can ultimately culminate in losing the right to host the Olympic Games.60
+There can also be restrictions on what individual sports are entitled to if they neglect to adopt the WADA Code; for example, sports that do not implement the Code cannot be included in the program of the Olympic Games.60 Similarly, if a country does not ratify the International Convention against Doping in Sport, they can be sanctioned by the IOC and other sports organisations, which can ultimately culminate in losing the right to host the Olympic Games.61

 Betting in England and Wales is governed by the Gambling Act 2005 and this act has provisions relating to the process of information sharing with governing bodies in sport.
 Sports governing bodies will also look to establish synergy with various betting operators by putting in place information sharing agreements to further increase the transparency and integrity in their respective sports.